Majestica

-Majestica (formerly ReinXeed) is a symphonic/power metal band from Boden, Sweden.
+Majestica (formerly ReinXeed) is a Swedish symphonic power metal band from Boden.
 They were formed in 2000 by vocalist Tommy Johansson.
 They are influenced by soundtrack focused films such as The Lord of the Rings and bands like Helloween with Michael Kiske, and Rhapsody of Fire.

-In 2008, Majestica released their first studio album The Light with Rivel Records.
+In 2008, Majestica (under the name ReinXeed) released their first studio album The Light with Rivel Records.
 This helped the band land an appearance in Japan where they gained fans.
-They have released seven full studio albums.
+They have released nine full studio albums.

 History

 Majestica (originally known as ReinXeed) was created by Tommy Johansson in Boden, Sweden.
 ReinXeed was originally Johansson's solo project and on the debut album, The Light, he played every instrument.
 Daniel Eskilsson, the drummer, and band leader of the Swedish melodic power metal band Majestic Vanguard, heard early versions of the songs Johansson posted to his MySpace page and put him in touch with Christian Liljegren of Rivel Records / CM Sweden.
 Jani Stefanovic co-produced and mixed the album and handled all the drums on the album.
 It was released on 12 March 2008 in Japan, 6 June in Europe, via Rivel Records.

-The album allowed Johansson to recruit a band: two guitarists, Kerry Lundberg and Mattias Johansson, keyboardist Henrik Fellermark, drummer Erik Forsgren and bassist Ace Thunder to record and release Higher.
+The album allowed Johansson to recruit a band with two guitarists, Kerry Lundberg and Mattias Johansson, keyboardist Henrik Fellermark, drummer Erik Forsgren and bassist Ace Thunder to record and release Higher.

 The band's next album, 1912, is a concept album about the Titanic and its sinking.
 The Japanese edition includes three bonus tracks: "ReinXeed Alliance", "Aces High" (an Iron Maiden cover) and "Pray for Japan", a song written and recorded to support Japan in the aftermath of the 11 March 2011 earthquake and tsunami.
 Welcome to the Theater was released in May 2012.
 A New World was released in 2013 with a new line up.

 Shortly after that Tommy decided to take a break from music completely, and one year later him, Chris and Alexander decided to "get back on the horse again" and started to write new songs.
 In 2018 they performed at the Sabaton Open Air festival in Sweden.
 This was their first show in 5 years and was also the last show as ReinXeed because they decided they needed a fresh start as a band included a new name.

 The band changed their name in 2019 from ReinXeed to Majestica upon their signing with record label Nuclear Blast Records.

 The album Above The Sky was announced to be released on 7 June 2019.
 In the buildup to the release of the album, lyric videos for the songs Rising Tide and Night Call Girl were made available.